Wanderlust (Paul McCartney song)

 "Wanderlust" is a song by the English rock bassist and former Beatle Paul McCartney.
-It is a ballad that appears as the eighth track on his 1982 album Tug of War.
+It is a ballad that appears as the eighth track on his fifth solo studio album Tug of War (1982).
 A re-recorded version of the song appears on his 1984 soundtrack/studio album Give My Regards to Broad Street.

 Background

 The song was written during Wings' trip to the Virgin Islands, in which the US Customs officials searched the yacht and found a bunch of marijuana, and the captain was upset about what was happening on the yacht.
 According to Paul McCartney: "[He] was a little sort of heavier than the other captains," and "he sort of took it a little more seriously.
 And at some stage we had an argument with him, and I said, 'You know, we don't need all this aggro stuff,' and we wanted to get off onto this other boat that happened to be in the harbour.
 These people had said we could come on this boat, and this boat happened to be called Wanderlust, so it became a symbol of freedom to me, this catamaran called Wanderlust.”